assignUser/maud/documentation.rst

 documentation, set this to an empty string.

 Sphinx configuration (minimally, your ``conf.py``) should be put in a directory named ``sphinx_configuration/`` anywhere in your project.
-In a Maud project, ``conf.py`` has access to all :ref:`options` defined in cmake.
+In a Maud project ``conf.py`` has access to the entire cmake ``CACHE``, including all :ref:`options` defined in cmake.
 For example, ``option(ENABLE_DIAGRAMS)`` might be used in ``conf.py``:

 .. code-block:: python

    import maud
-   if maud.ENABLE_DIAGRAMS:
+   if maud.cache.ENABLE_DIAGRAMS:
-       # set up sphinx extension for diagrams
+       extensions += ['awesome-diagrams-ext']

 ... or ``option(DOCUMENT_EXPERIMENTAL)`` might be used with :sphinx:`ifconfig <extensions/ifconfig.html>`:

 .. code-block:: rst

-  .. ifconfig:: maud.DOCUMENT_EXPERIMENTAL
+  .. ifconfig:: maud.cache.DOCUMENT_EXPERIMENTAL

     .. experimental features doc

 ..
-TODO talk about import maud, requirements.txt, venv, ...
+TODO talk about requirements.txt, venv, ...

 API doc